modelica/efmi-standard.org/content/introduction.md

 In a nutshell, eFMI can be depicted as a bridge between the modeling & simulation and the embedded software world; it can be summarized in three sentences:

 > _"The eFMI Standard is an open standard for the stepwise, model-transformation-based development of advanced control functions suited for safety-critical and real time targets.
-Its container architecture defines the common ground for collaboration among the stake-holders and tooling along the various abstraction levels from high-level modeling and simulation – e.g., acausal, equation-based physics in Modelica – down to actual embedded code.
+Its container architecture defines the common ground for collaboration among the stake-holders and toolchain along the various abstraction levels from high-level modeling and simulation – e.g., acausal, equation-based physics in Modelica – down to actual embedded code.
 The model representations it defines are interlinked for traceability and semi-automatic code generation and do not only capture functional, but also non-functional quality requirements like coding standards, static memory allocation, worst time execution, and documentation, enabling credible development within a standardized workspace."_ -- eFMI in three sentences.

 ### Objective